-At Penn Medicine, an expert multidisciplinary team of neurosurgeons, neurologists, diagnostic and interventional neuroradiologists, neurointensivists, and neuroanesthesiologists provides highly specialized care for all aspects of cerebrovascular disease.
+At Penn Medicine, an expert team of neurosurgeons, neurologists, diagnostic and interventional neuroradiologists, neurointensivists, and neuroanesthesiologists provides highly specialized care for all aspects of cerebrovascular disease.
 In some cases, these conditions are treated with craniotomy (opening of the skull) followed by microsurgery, in which a neurosurgeon uses a highly specialized microscope and surgical instruments to identify the affected vessel (or vessels) and correct it.

 Neuro-Intensive Care Unit